What is Mobile Data Security?

 - When the management becomes complex the expense incurred due to that also increase

-- Cloud technologies are much more advanced that enable blazing fast transfer of data between devices.
+- Cloud technology is much more advanced that enable blazing fast transfer of data between devices.

 The data now gets securely stored in the cloud and retrieved whenever necessary in a secure way.
 This eliminates all complexities and expenses involved in managing several devices and their data.
 IT team can now focus entirely on managing the cloud.
 The communication between a mobile device and the cloud follows industry standard encryptions and decryptions.